gekko3622/87-88-Fiero-Splice-In-Headlight-Controller/README.md

 C2-3  -  Dark Green\
 C2-4  -  Gray

-**NOTE:** You may want to run new wires and connectors to the headlight motors to preserve original wiring.\
+**You may want to run new wires and connectors to the headlight motors to preserve original wiring.**

-I used a generic equivalent of AC Delco PT724.
-The connector has notches cut out of the pin barrels.\
+I used a generic equivalent of AC Delco PT724.\
+The connector has notches cut into the plastic pin barrels.
 These do not match the notches on the headlight motor connector.\
 I solved this problem by heating a knife with a lighter and cutting my own matching notches into the new connectors.

 If you go this route, cut the new notches as indicated in red on this image:\